Jefferson Pierce (Arrowverse): Stopping Martin Proctor's plans

 the local community march on the streets of Freeland, without police protection as requested.
 The 100 attacked the marching, but with only one casualty, as Jefferson was there and protected them.
 Following a fight with Anissa, who has superpowers like her father and is acting as a vigilante, he injures her and calls Gambi to take care of her, and she learns that Jefferson is the Black Lightning.
 Jefferson began training Anissa, to learn to control her powers.
 She eventually adapts the alias of "Thunder", and works on operations with her father.
 His younger daughter, Jennifer, learns that he is Black Lightning, and that she also has superpowers.
-Jefferson later learns that a government organization called A.S.A. is behind the creation of green light drug, and wants to use it to create metahumans.
+Jefferson later learns that a government organization called the A.S.A. is behind the creation of green light drug, and wants to use it to create metahumans.
 It is headed by Martin Proctor, who is acting independently.
 Eventually Gambi kills him and Black Lightning exposes A.S.A. operations in Freeland.